|The capabilities described on this page are included in Appian's standard capability tier. Usage limits may apply.

 To create a portal object:

-The interface you add as a page cannot contain rule inputs.
-However, it can reference other objects that use rule inputs.
-Also make sure that you aren't using any incompatible functions or components in your interface.
+Make sure that you aren't using any incompatible functions or components in your interface.
 For more information about the functional design considerations to keep in mind when creating a portal, see Portal Best Practices.

 To add a page: